How, where to bet on USA vs. Canada: Best betting apps, sportsbook promos for Olympic hockey gold medal game

 Here's how and where to bet on Canada vs. USA in the men's hockey gold medal game at 2026 Winter Olympics on Sunday

-The men's ice hockey gold medal game between USA and Canada is set for Sunday morning in the 2026 Winter Olympics, as the Americans try to win their first men's hockey gold medal since 1980.
-The American women already rallied to defeat the Canadians in overtime earlier this week to claim gold.
-Canada last won gold in men's hockey in 2014 when it beat Sweden 3-0 to claim its second consecutive gold medal.
+The 2026 Winter Olympics culminate with the men's ice hockey gold medal game between USA and Canada on Sunday morning, as the Americans try to win their first men's hockey gold medal since 1980.
+The American women already rallied to defeat the Canadians in overtime earlier this week to claim gold in that event.
+Canada last won gold in men's hockey in 2014 when it beat Sweden 3-0 to earn its second consecutive gold medal.
 Sunday's showdown is scheduled for 8:10 a.m.
 ET, with Canada listed as a slight -122 favorite in the USA vs. Canada odds.

 If you're wondering how and where to bet on USA vs. Canada, you can use this 2026 Winter Olympics betting guide.
 Here are some of the top sportsbook promos at betting sites, as well as the best betting apps that are available for Canada vs. USA.
 You can also read the instructions on how to claim each offer and where to bet on ice hockey below.